 The kitchen staff cater to individual cultural and dietary requirements.
 The service has a current food control plan.
-Nutritious snacks were available 24/7.
+Nutritional snacks are available 24/7.

 All residents' transfers and referrals are coordinated with residents and families/whānau.

 Te aro ki te tangata me te taiao haumaru | Person-centred and safe environment